Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Efficacy and safety over 24 weeks

-The efficacy and safety of Ryeqo once daily was assessed in two replicate, 24-week, multinational, randomised, double-blind, placebo-controlled studies in patients aged 18 – 50 with heavy menstrual bleeding associated with uterine fibroids.
+The efficacy and safety of Ryeqo once daily in patients with uterine fibroids was assessed in two replicate, 24-week, multinational, randomised, double-blind, placebo-controlled studies in patients aged 18-50 with heavy menstrual bleeding associated with uterine fibroids (Studies L1 and L2).
 Patients were required to have uterine fibroids confirmed by ultrasound and menstrual blood loss (MBL) volume of ≥ 80 mL, as assessed by the alkaline hematin method.

 Reduction in heavy menstrual bleeding

-In both studies, a statistically significant higher percentage of responders, defined as MBL volume of < 80 mL and at least a 50% reduction from baseline in MBL volume, was observed in favour of women treated with Ryeqo compared with placebo (Table 4).
+In both studies, a statistically significant higher percentage of responders, defined as MBL volume of < 80 mL and at least a 50% reduction from baseline in MBL volume, was observed in favour of women treated with Ryeqo compared with placebo (Table 5).
 Reductions in MBL volume were seen as early as the first assessment (Week 4).
-The results for other secondary endpoints related to bleeding are as shown in Table 4.
-All key secondary endpoints were alpha-controlled.
+The results for other secondary endpoints related to bleeding are as shown in Table 5.
+All key secondary endpoints were alpha -controlled.

-Table 4.
-Results of primary and selected secondary efficacy assessments in study 1 and study 2
+Table 5.
+Results of primary and selected secondary efficacy assessments in study L1 and study L2 (uterine fibroids)

 Ryeqo